openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Cloud Wallet

 End-Users may decide to store their credentials in a cloud wallet, in order to be able to access her existing credentials across devices without hazzle (e.g. no need to re-obtain credentials after changing phone).
 A cloud wallet is an applicatication that is not hosted entirely locally on the End-User's device, but has cloud-based components and is capable of hosting backend endpoints.
 Such a wallet can protect the user's credental on a high security level.
 It may, for example, utilize hardware security modules to protect the user's keys from cloning and replay.
-Since there is a backend involved and endpoints can be exposed, a cloud wallet can utilize the OpenID Connect authorization code flow, which allows verifier and wallet to mutually authenticate and exchange date via a direct HTTPS protected connection.
+Since there is a backend involved and endpoints can be exposed, a cloud wallet can utilize the OpenID Connect authorization code flow, which allows verifier and wallet to mutually authenticate and exchange data via a direct TLS protected connection.

 A cloud wallet may utilize a native user experience, it may also (in addition or exclusively) offer a web based experience, which can be used on any device without the need for an app installation.
 This also means such a wallet can always use the more secure on-device flow instead of the cross-device flow.
 End-User authentication can be implemented using roaming authenticators or a private protocol with an authentication app.